A Quantum Algorithm with Polylogarithmic Depth per Trotter Step for the Extended Hubbard Model: Results

 bits, where the first term encodes the integer range and the second term encodes the binary fractional precision.

-As summarized in Table.~\ref{tab:depth_table_all}, using the multiplier proposed by Kahanamoku-Meyer et al.~\cite{kahanamoku2024fast}, the circuit depth \emph{per level} scales asymptotically as $\mathcal{O}((\log Q+\log({1}/{\epsilon_b})))$, which is reduced to $\mathcal{O}(\log^{\star} (\log Q+\log(\frac{1}{\epsilon_b})))$ if fan-out gates are available.
-Since there are $\log (N)$ levels in total, the total depth for simulating a single Trotter step remains \emph{polylogarithmic}.
-For instance, when the quantum multiplier of Ref.~\cite{kahanamoku2024fast} is selected, the overall circuit depth scales as $\mathcal{O}(\log(N) \cdot (\log Q+\log({1}/{\epsilon_b})))$; other widely known quantum multipliers such as QFT-based~\cite{ruizperez2017qftarith} multiplier also help reach logarithmic depth scaling.
+Using the efficient multiplier proposed by Kahanamoku-Meyer et al.~\cite{kahanamoku2024fast}, the circuit depth \emph{per level} scales asymptotically as $\mathcal{O}(p^4(\log Q+\log({1}/{\epsilon_b})))$.
+Since $p$ scales logarithmically and there are $\log (N)$ levels in total, the total depth for simulating a single Trotter step remains \emph{polylogarithmic}.
+For instance, when the quantum multiplier of Ref.~\cite{kahanamoku2024fast} is selected, the overall circuit depth scales as $\mathcal{O}(\log(N) \cdot (\log Q+\log({1}/{\epsilon_b})))$; other widely known quantum multipliers, such as QFT-based multipliers~\cite{ruizperez2017qftarith} also help reach logarithmic depth scaling.
+Here, we only consider per-step depth; we discuss overall depth later.